owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

-  check                       check dependencies of the server environment help                        Displays help for a command list                        Lists commands status                      show some status informationb upgrade                     run upgrade routines after installation of a new
+  check                       check dependencies of the server environment help                        Displays help for a command list                        Lists commands status                      show some status information upgrade                     run upgrade routines after installation of a new
                               release.
 The release has to be installed before.